DigUpTheHatchet/spotify-social/README.md

 - Give love to the CI/CD build, e.g. add a manual approval for the terraform apply step

-(SA) - Switch ITs to use the new spotify account for CI/CD (DD) - Fix reading list for 2022 sheet
+(DD) - Fix reading list for 2022 sheet
 (SA) - Deploy the API gateway + CW Role for Register Spotify User with Terraform (DD) - Upgrade/style the `/spotify` endpoint